S-Driscoll/SparseProjectionPursuit/README.md

 # SparseProjectionPursuit
-Code for implementing SPPA as well as select data sets and a demo script.
+Code for implementing SPPA as well as select data sets and demo.
+Manuscript can be found here: [Sparse Projection Pursuit](https://pubs.acs.org/doi/abs/10.1021/acs.analchem.9b03166)

-Manuscript is currently under review in Analytical Chemistry.
-Code implementing SPPA will be availible once the manuscript is accepted to a journal.